 You can actually enhance your free guided meditation by creating a sense of “ceremony” around it.

-Sure – you could just pop on some headphones and listen to a guided meditation right now without any prior preparation, but imagine this…
+Sure – you could just pop on some headphones and listen to a free guided meditation right now without any prior preparation, but imagine this…

 You take a nice warm bath while you listen to some relaxing music.
 You dry off and get into your favorite comfy clothes.
 Perhaps you’ve even reserved these clothes for when you meditate.
 You light a candle and lower the lights in a room that is clean and warm.
 Now you’re REALLY ready to go on a deep guided meditation journey…